Industry experts predict email deliverability trends that will impact your email program in 2022. Will you easily reach the inbox this year? Find out…

-Engagement rates are important for maximum deliverability, which is why the mailbox provider’s support of BIMI is a great development for email senders because they’re able to see a sender’s brand logo in their inbox.
+Customer engagement rates are important for maximum deliverability, which is why the mailbox provider’s support of BIMI is a great development for email senders because they’re able to see a sender’s brand logo in their inbox.

 AMP will continue to be a hot trend

-Having AMP for emails shall be a hot trend because it can increase engagement like no other.
+Having AMP for emails shall be a hot trend because it can increase customer engagement like no other.
 People can do a lot without leaving their inbox, like add events to the Calendar, buy tickets, etc.

 Mobile design optimization will be critical to get your email read

 Make sure your email content is well prepared to be received on different devices.
 Remember that nowadays, email is read more on mobile devices, so mobile design shall become one of the first things you prioritize in 2022.
 Dark mode continues to be very popular and shall continue the 2021 trends.

 4. Email senders will dive into deliverability to understand it deeper

 The general population was made aware of the privacy implications of marketing emails with the Apple MPP announcement.
 Senders also gained a lot of information they were not privy to boost their deliverability with mailbox providers.